codingwithmagga/mathvizanimator/docs/developer/workflows.rst

 Render and Snapshot process
 +++++++++++++++++++++++++++

-Have a look at :ref:`Interface to FFmpeg`.
+Have a look at :ref:`developer/mva_workflow:Interface to FFmpeg`.